jaames/zfont/README.md

 * Live demo + landing page (in progress!)
 * Google Fonts support?
 * Multiline text
-* Ability to render each glpyh in a string as a seperate object, combined into a group
 * Support for different text directions, e.g. right-to-left
 * Support for fallback fonts?
 * Support for colored (SVG) fonts